laforge49/asynchronous-entities/README.md

 A context is not a child of another entity.

-The persistent map of an entity has a map entry with a key of :CONTEXTS and a value which is a vector of the key of the contexts for which that entity is a member.
+The persistent map of an entity has a map entry with a key of :CONTEXTS and a value which is a vector of the keys of the contexts for which that entity is a member.

 When a parent/child relation is broken and the child only has one parent,